two women creating an llc

 Step 1: Choose a state in which to form your LLC

 It’s important to note that formation fees, annual report fees, taxation, and LLC laws can vary significantly from state to state, making some states more advantageous for certain small business owners.
-Read more about how to select a state for LLC formation.

 Step 3: Choose a registered agent

 A registered agent, also known as an agent for service of process, receives important legal notices and tax documents on behalf of a business registered with the state.
 These include important legal documents, notices, and communications mailed by the Secretary of State (such as annual reports or statements) and tax documents sent by the state’s department of taxation.
 A registered agent also must be available to receive service of process (sometimes called Notice of Litigation), which are legal documents.
-These are typically a summons and complaint, that provide notice that a lawsuit has been filed against the LLC.
-Other court documents such as wage garnishment orders and subpoenas are also served on the registered agent.
+These are typically a summons and complaint that provide notice that a lawsuit has been filed against the LLC.
+Other court documents, such as wage garnishment orders and subpoenas, are also served on the registered agent.

 While the owner of an LLC can choose to serve as the LLC’s registered agent, there are a number of compelling reasons why business owners choose a registered agent service provider to assist with this important requirement.
-Among other things, if the registered agent is not available when these time-sensitive documents are delivered, or if the person receiving them mishandles them, it can create serious problems for the LLC.
-The registered agent must also have a physical address in the state, and cannot use a PO Box.
+Among other things, if the registered agent is not available when time-sensitive documents are delivered, or if the person receiving them mishandles them, this can create serious problems for the LLC.
+The registered agent must also have a physical address in the state and cannot use a PO Box.

-Step 4: Prepare an LLC operating agreement
+Step 4: Prepare your LLC operating agreement

 It is particularly important for multi-member LLCs to have a well-drafted operating agreement.
 This document will clearly spell out the division of ownership, labor and profits, and often heads off disputes among the owners.
-It should detail, among things, who has authority to do what, what vote is required to approve certain transactions, how membership interests can be transferred, how new members can be added, how distributions, profits and losses will be split, and more.
+It should detail, among other things, who has authority to do what, what vote is required to approve certain transactions, how membership interests can be transferred, how new members can be added, how distributions, profits and losses will be split, and more.
 It is recommended that the operating agreement be reviewed by your attorney to be sure that all the bases are covered.

-Can an LLC be “incorporated?
+Can an LLC be “incorporated"?

 Although it is common to hear of an LLC being “incorporated”, the correct way to describe the creation of an LLC (or any entity type other than a corporation) is to say that the business has been “formed” or “organized”.
-“Incorporation” and “Articles of Incorporation” are terms that apply to a corporation (regardless of whether it is taxed as a C corporation or S corporation).
+“Incorporation” and Articles of Incorporationare terms that apply to a corporation (regardless of whether it is taxed as a C corporation or S corporation).

 What are LLC Articles of Organization?